Deploy to the Decentralized Web with IPFS

 00:44:45 - Ben Myers

-Okay, if this.
+Okay, like this?
 Okay.

 00:44:47 - Anthony Campolo